nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### PrivateRoomAddUser

-We send this to inform the server that we've added a user to a private room.
+We send this to the server to add a member to a private room, if we are the owner or an operator.

+The server tells us a member has been added to a private room we are in.

 ### Data Order